Pilla Zamindar

+Pilla Zamindar was a commercial success at the box office.

 Plot

-Praveen "PJ" Jayaramaraju, the grandson of a wealthy zamindar Rudra Ramaraju, is a spoiled arrogant youngster.
+Praveen "PJ" Jayaramaraju, the grandson of wealthy zamindar Rudra Ramaraju, is a spoiled arrogant youngster.
 He attends lavish parties and spends money recklessly.
-PJ also breakups with Sindhu when she exposes his cheating in an exam.
+He also breaks up with Sindhu when she exposes his cheating in an exam.
 On PJ's 18th birthday, his dying grandfather's will with several conditions is presented to him.
 It states that PJ would inherit the entire wealth subject to the following conditions: